 Wildlife experts for the first time will cull the crow population using airsoft rifles, which shoot plastic pellets, in parts of downtown Rochester.

-"We're not trying to get crows out of one tree and they move into the next‚" said Paul Widman, Rochester's parks and recreations director.
+"We're not trying to get crows out of one tree and they move into the next‚" said Paul Widman, Rochester's parks and recreation director.
 "It's to create a sense of danger so that they don't want to be in the area."

 Rochester has worked with the Minnesota Department of Natural Resources and the U.S. Department of Agriculture (USDA) since 2012 to haze the birds into leaving the downtown area, with mixed results.